pontem-network/lumio-framework/lumio-framework/doc/lumio_coin.md

 <tr>
 <td>4</td>
-<td>Any type of operation on the APT coin should fail if the user has not registered for the coin.</td>
+<td>Any type of operation on the LUM coin should fail if the user has not registered for the coin.</td>
 <td>Medium</td>
 <td>Coin operations may succeed only on valid user coin registration.</td>
 <td>Enforced through the <a href="https://github.com/lumio-labs/lumio-core/blob/main/lumio-move/framework/lumio-framework/sources/coin.move">coin</a> module, which has been audited.</td>